Str. Henri Barbusse nr. 44-46, Cluj-Napoca

 |CIE qualifications are accepted at over 1400 institutions across 195 countries||None|

-The list above is certainly not fully comprehensive and represents a portion of my experience of working with NC and CIE over many years – it is designed to offer the profound advantages of studying within an English National Curriculum and Cambridge International Examinations system.
+The list above represents a portion of the educational experience of working with NC and CAIE over many years – it is designed to offer the profound advantages of studying within an English National Curriculum and Cambridge International Examinations system.

-In this document I have attempted to clarify the academic programmes offered at Royal School.
-We are unique in that we utilize the best of both the English National Curriculum and Cambridge International programmes to ensure that we have the strongest and most trusted academic offer – potentially anywhere in the world.
+Royal School is unique in that the best of both the English National Curriculum and Cambridge Assessment International programmes are utilised to ensure that we have the strongest and most trusted academic offer.

 Paul James Page